Individualized coaching for ages 5-22 out of our Elmsford studios.

 $25 ea/45 mins

-Payment is required in full for any lessons canceled or rescheduled less than 24 hours in advance.
+Payment is made directly to the teacher (via cash or check) at the time of lesson.
+Payment is required in full for any lessons cancelled or rescheduled less than 24 hours in advance.
+Please read our Standard Agreement.

-When Danielle decided to pursue the arts, she was accepted into Manhattan School of Music’s Preparatory Division where she studied classical voice for 2 years.
-She also participated in NYU’s CAP-21 Preparatory Division as well where she studied Meisner and Strasberg acting techniques.
-She was signed with Shirley Grant Management for several years where she worked primarily in voice-over work most notably in radio commercials and singing on educational CD’s for children.
+Dani grew up with the sound of music.
+Her mother is a singer/songwriter who nurtured her musical abilities with voice and piano lessons at a very young age.
+When Dani decided to pursue the arts, she was accepted into Manhattan School of Music’s Preparatory Division, where she received a foundation in classical repertoire and training.
+She also participated in NYU’s CAP-21 Preparatory Division, where she studied Meisner and Strasberg acting techniques.
+As a young performer, Dani was signed with Shirley Grant Management for several years, where she worked in voice-overs - most notably in radio commercials and singing on educational CDs for children.

 To contact Danielle, email